woltapp/wolt_modal_sheet/README.md

 - Must be dismissed by user interaction to ensure the alert is acknowledged.

 #### Dialog
-- Used for single user actions or state change information (success, errors).
+- Should be dedicated to completing a single task or state change information (success, errors).
 - Scales with breakpoints to maintain usability.
 - Provides clear actions for users to acknowledge or dismiss the dialog.

 #### Side Sheet
 - Used to focus users' attention on specific tasks while keeping context visible.
 - Spans the full height of the viewport.
-- Is modal and blocks other interactions until dismissed.

 #### Bottom Sheet
 - Provides additional options or actions without leaving the current context.